Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/Ranorex.md

 In either case, once all the test cases in the test set have been completed, the status of the test set will switch to "Completed" and the individual test cases in the set will display a status based on the results of the Ranorex test:

-- **Passed** -- The Ranorex automated test ran successfully and all the test steps in the test script passed and no assertions were thrown.
+- **Passed**: The Ranorex automated test ran successfully and all the test steps in the test script passed and no assertions were thrown.
-- **Failed** -- The Ranorex automated test ran successfully, but at least one test step failed or at least one assertion failed.
+- **Failed**: The Ranorex automated test ran successfully, but at least one test step failed or at least one assertion failed.
-- **Caution** -- The Ranorex automated test run successfully, but at least one warning was logged in one of the test steps.
+- **Caution**: The Ranorex automated test run successfully, but at least one warning was logged in one of the test steps.
-- **Blocked** -- The Ranorex automated test did not run successfully or at least one timeout error was recorded.
+- **Blocked**: The Ranorex automated test did not run successfully or at least one timeout error was recorded.

 If you receive the "Blocked" status for either the test set or the test cases you should open up the Windows Application Event Log on the computer running RemoteLaunch and look in the event log for error messages.